umut/parent-checker/README.markdown

 ###parent-checker-maven-plugin

-Plugin to force parent POM updates for using projects.
+Plugin to force for parent POM updates for using projects.

-Releasing and having the using projects upgrade to the new version of a parent `POM`  is always a burden.
-You have send an email to the developers of the projects requesting an upgrade on the parent `POM` but it simply does not reach it's destination, goes to junk or simply no one cares :)
+After release and having the using projects upgrade to the new version of their parent `POM`  is always a burden.
+You have to send an email to the developers of the projects requesting an upgrade on the parent `POM` but the mail simply does not reach it's destination, goes to junk or simply no one cares about it :)

-As developers we are using the same build tool (`maven`) and we can use our build tool to pass the *communiqué*.
+As developers we use the same build tool (`maven`) and so we can also use the same tool to pass the *communiqué*.

-The plugin by default attaches itself to `validate` life-cycle phase to check parent `POM` updates if the user does not explicitly specify an `execution` in the plugin configuration.
-What the plugin does it simply;
+By default the plugin attaches itself to `validate` life-cycle phase to check parent `POM` updates if the user did not explicitly specify an `execution` in the plugin configuration.
+The plugin simply

  - Checks whether the current building project has a parent `POM`
- - If so checks whether it is one the parent `POM`s that we want to check for updates
+ - If so, checks whether it is one of the parent `POM`s that we care (according to the given checkArtifacts config)
- - If so checks whether there is a newer version
+ - If so, checks whether there is a newer version
- - If so depending on the plugin configuration, it makes the build fail or print a warning message to let the developer be aware of it
+ - If so, depending on the plugin configuration, it makes the build fail or print a warning message to let the developer be aware of it

 ###Configuration